PLAN YOUR VISIT

 Single Raceday Camping Package The pitch fee includes a camping pitch for 2 nights over the duration of any single raceday; (arriving the day before the raceday from 12 noon and departing by 11am on the morning following the raceday).
 With this package a minimum of one admission ticket for either the course or paddock enclosure must be purchased, with the option to add on additional admission tickets (up to a maximum of 4 adults per pitch) or child camping tickets.

 A CHILD CAMPING TICKET (FOR CHILDREN AGED 5 – 17) MUST BE PURCHASED FOR ALL CHILDREN CAMPING.
-Child camping tickets are £5 per child per night.
+New bookings in 2021 for Child camping tickets are £25 per person per night.
 You must already have a camping package in your basket to be able to add any children’s camping tickets to your order.
-Admission to the races for children under 18 is free.
+There is a reduced allocation of free children’s admission tickets to the races for children under 18.Once this allocation is fulfilled, a per person rate of £25 will apply to all additional tickets.
 (With the exception of a Concert Race Day when there will be admission prices for any children aged 13-17 and a ticket will be required for all ages.
 Please take care to read the ticket description at checkout and ensure you book the correct camping package for your child(ren)).

 We welcome motor-homes, caravans and tents, although almost all of the camping space provided is on grass – parking on hard-standing can not be guaranteed.
 We will provide access to water, toilets, porta-showers and an Elsan point.
 There will be no electricity supply available to campers.